How to Keep Your PCB Design Variants Synchronized

 Making the Case for PCB Design Variants

-You are developing a PCB for a smartwatch that comes in three different memory variations; 4, 8 and 16 GB.
+You are developing a PCB layout for a smartwatch that comes in three different memory variations; 4, 8 and 16 GB.
 Together with variations in hardware requirements, this watch should target different markets.
 The traditional approach would be to design three different PCBs for different hardware requirements and change parametric information to meet the market demand.
 However, with the complexity of today's circuits and PCBs, this approach will delay the product time to market and will increase the cost.

 A better solution is to create a single base design and define variations in it by configuring the components and their parameters.
 A single reference design for all variations rather than to create a new variation from scratch yields quicker design completion and costs less.
 However, companies often have worldwide teams responsible for a single project, so variations in one part of the product may lead to errors and unsynchronized changes in another during the product lifecycle.
 Altium Designer® can synchronize the workflow automatically.